n3shi/n3shi/README.md

 ### About my active projects

-🔭 I’m currently working on page [guitab.pl](https://guitab.pl) 🌱 I’m currently learning Vue.js / C++ / .NET
-👯  I am looking for collaborations in Vue.js
-💬 Ask me about anything
-📫 How to reach me: neshiteam@gmail.com /
+🔭 I’m currently working on page [guitab.pl](https://guitab.pl)🌱 I’m currently learning Vue.js / C++ / .NET👯  I am looking for collaborations in Vue.js💬 Ask me about anything📫 How to reach me: neshiteam@gmail.com /

 ⚡ Fun fact: The more you know, the more you realize you don't know

 ### What's more about me?